Delaware, Lackawanna and Western Railroad: Passenger operations

-Additionally, the DL&W ran commuter operations from northern New Jersey suburbs to Hoboken on the Boonton, Gladstone, Montclair and Morristown Lines.
-Early publicity for the passenger service featured a young woman, "Phoebe Snow", who always wore white and kept her clothing clean while riding the "Road of Anthracite", powered by clean-burning coal.
+The railroad also ran commuter operations from the North Jersey suburbs to Hoboken on the Boonton, Gladstone, Montclair and Morristown Lines.
+Early publicity for the passenger service featured a young woman, Phoebe Snow, who always wore white and kept her clothing clean while riding the "Road of Anthracite", powered by the clean-burning coal known as anthracite.

 Decline (1940–1960)

 The most profitable commodity shipped by the railroad was anthracite coal.
 In 1890 and during 1920–1940, the DL&W shipped upwards of 14% of the state of Pennsylvania's anthracite production.
 Other profitable freight included dairy products, cattle, lumber, cement, steel and grain.
 The Pocono Mountains region was one of the most popular vacation destinations in the country—especially among New Yorkers—and several large hotels sat along the line in Northeastern Pennsylvania, generating a large passenger traffic for the Lackawanna.
 All of this helped justify the railroad's expansion of its double-track mainline to three and in a few places four tracks.

 Changes in the region's economy undercut the railroad, however.
 The post-World War II boom enjoyed by many U.S. cities bypassed Scranton, Wilkes-Barre and the rest of Lackawanna and Luzerne counties.
 Fuel oil and natural gas quickly became the preferred energy sources.
 Silk and other textile industries shrank as jobs moved to the southern U.S. or overseas.
 The advent of mechanical refrigeration squeezed the business from ice ponds on top of the Poconos.
 Even the dairy industry changed.
 The Lackawanna had long enjoyed revenues from milk shipments; many stations had a creamery next to the tracks.